 Wake Forest University

-The goal of the Character Project is to address these and a host of related questions, and thereby foster new advances in the study of character.
-We will carry out this goal with the following main grant activities:
+From 2010-2013, the goal of the Character Project was to address these and a host of related questions, and thereby foster new advances in the study of character.
+We accomplished this goal with a number of activities, including three funding competitions, a three year research project, two research conferences, an innovative summer seminar, and an essay and book prize.